Authentication runbook

 core.users is a minimal mirror of auth.users:

-id UUID PK (matches auth.users.id)account_id UUIDstatus TEXT check ('active' | 'revoked')created_at, revoked_atThe middleware’s per-request workspace-role lookup also reads status.
+id UUID PK (matches auth.users.id)org_id UUIDstatus TEXT check ('active' | 'revoked')created_at, revoked_atThe middleware’s per-request domain-role lookup also reads status.
 Zero additional DB hits per request.

 Revoke a user

-UPDATE core.usersSET status = 'revoked', revoked_at = now()WHERE id = $1;Effect: revocation propagation is bounded by the JWT TTL plus the per-request middleware freshness check against the core.users mirror’s status column (per ADR-039 D4b — same per-request DB lookup as workspace-role; zero additional DB hits).
+UPDATE core.usersSET status = 'revoked', revoked_at = now()WHERE id = $1;Effect: revocation propagation is bounded by the JWT TTL plus the per-request middleware freshness check against the core.users mirror’s status column (per ADR-039 D4b — same per-request DB lookup as domain-role; zero additional DB hits).
 The JWKS cache TTL governs signing-key rotation, not user-revocation propagation.

 Sync mirror from auth.users (manual fallback)